Floating Point Numbers

 From the table, these 5, 8, 11, or 15 bits (for 32, 64, 128 bit floats respectively) represent the biased exponent of the float.

-We can break down the biased exponent into a set of bits (e0, e1, e2, ...) and can compute the non biased value of the exponent by subtracting the bias:
+We can break down the biased exponent into a set of bits () and compute its raw value:

 There are two special exponents: